A smoke alarm can give you those precious few minutes of warning which could help you and your family to get out safely.

 Choose an alarm which meets British Standard BS5446 Part 1 and carries the kite mark.

-If you have a doubt as the where to position your smoke alarm, contact Northern Ireland Fire & Rescue Service.
+If you have a doubt as to where to position your smoke alarm, contact Northern Ireland Fire & Rescue Service.

 Smoke Alarms for People with Hearing Impairment

 Many people whose hearing is not severely impaired are still able to hear a conventional smoke alarm.
 It is a good idea to link two or more alarms.
-This way smoke detected in the living room will be set off by another alarm in the bedroom.
+This way, smoke detected in the living room will set off another alarm in the bedroom.
 An electrician will be able to advise you about linking the alarms.

 Further information is available from the Royal National Institute for the Deaf